Enforcement Mode

 Beyond monitoring, Tetragon tracing policies include enforcement actions.
 Configuring the mode of a policy allows you to disable enforcement in a policy, without modifying the policy itself.

-A tracing policy can be set in two modes:
+A tracing policy can be set in three modes:

 • monitoring: enforcement operations are elided